-Name:Date of Birth:
+Name: Date of Birth:

 Address: City: St: Zip:

-Preferred Medical Facility -
+Preferred Medical Facility

 Physician's Name: Phone:

 Health Insurance Co.: Policy #

 Emergency Contacts: Name: Relation: Phone:

 Name: Relation: Phone:

 Allergies to Medications:

 Current Medications:

-volunteering, or while being on the property of 1.
-Secure and retain medical treatme 2.
-Release client or volunteer records medical emergency treatment. nt and transportation if needs upon request to the authori ns must sign for children as spitalization, medication and led. ized individual or agency in under 18 or for wards of d any treatment procedure the court)
+1. Secure and retain medical treatme 2.
+Release client or volunteer record medical emergency treatment. nt and transportation if needs upon request to the authority ded. ized individual or agency in under 18 or for wards of d any treatment procedure the court)

-D
+Date: ,

-Consent Signature:(Participant/Volunteer/Staff or Parent/Guardian-if under age 18) ":
+Consent Signature:(Participant/Volunteer/Staff or Parent/Guardian-if under age 18) o:

 Phone (if different from above): Address: (if different from above)

 NON-CONSENT I cal treatment/aid in the case property of the agency.
 In the PLAN of illness or injury during the event emergency aid/trea the process of receiving atment is required, I wish the

 Date: Non-Consent Signature: (Participant/Volunteer/Staff or Parent/Guardian-if under Print Name:

 Phone (if different from above): from above)